The New England Journal of Medicine April 16, 2020

 Endpoint

-Composite of cardiovascular death, myocardial infarction, stroke, hospitalization for unstable angina, or coronary revascularization
+Composite of cardiovascular death, MI, stroke, hospitalization for unstable angina, or coronary revascularization

-Key result: Evolocumab significantly reduced the risk of cardiovascular events compared to placebo in patients already receiving statin therapy.
+Key result: Evolocumab significantly reduced the risk of the primary composite endpoint by 15% compared to placebo.

 2018